namsor/namsor-python-sdk2/docs/PersonalApi.md

 last_name = 'last_name_example' # str |

 try:
-    # [USES 10 UNITS] Infer the likely country of origin of a personal name.
+    # [USES 10 UNITS PER NAME] Infer the likely country of origin of a personal name.
 Assumes names as they are in the country of origin.
 For US, CA, AU, NZ and other melting-pots : use 'diaspora' instead.
     api_response = api_instance.origin(first_name, last_name)
     pprint(api_response)
 except ApiException as e: